What Motivates Gen Z in the Workplace

 In an era where companies are increasingly expected to take stances on social and political issues, Gen Z seeks out those who demonstrate a genuine commitment to diversity and equity.
 This isn’t about ticking boxes; it’s about creating environments where employees feel genuinely recognized and valued.

-6. Mental Health Awareness
+6. Mental health awareness

 Many studies have shown that Gen Z demonstrated a higher awareness and openness about mental health issues compared to previous generations.
 In fact, 70% of Gen Zers in the United States say their mental health needs the most attention or improvement right now, according to Ogilvy’s 2022 Gen Z and Mental Health in the U.S.

 Gen Z’s professional motivations are deeply influenced by their financial aspirations and concerns.
 This generation places a stronger emphasis on financial rewards and career advancement than their predecessors, largely due to the looming shadow of student debt from student loans, which concerns 46% of them.
+This overarching emphasis the youngest generation workers have on salary and promotions is why progression and development are so attractive to Gen Z employees.

-Making work work for Gen Z
+Gen Z in the workplace; Making work work for them

 Gen Z workers, along with insights from older generations, bring a mix of fresh ideas and experiences.
 As each generation shares its knowledge, everyone benefits, making the workplace a lively space of change and growth.